stefanzweifel/asana-expander-extension/README.md

 This extension solves this problem my automatically clicking on those links whenever you open a task with many comments or when a comment is longer than 300 characters.

+Read more about why this extension exists [on my blog](https://stefanzweifel.io/posts/asana-expander-a-browser-extension-to-fix-asanas-ux-problems/).

 ## Installation

 - [Chrome Extension](https://chrome.google.com/webstore/detail/asana-expander/goplcobjbaafmhoadgihbepeejbajbki)